groupdocs-annotation/GroupDocs.Annotation-Docs/net/advanced-usage/rotatitng-pdf-documents.md

 toc: True
 ---

-GroupDocs.Annotation v21.12 and later allows you to rotate the page of a PDF document by 90, 180, 270 degrees clockwise.
-To do this, set the [ProcessPages](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/annotator/processpages/) property to page number and then set the [Rotation](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/annotator/rotation/) property to one of the following values:
+GroupDocs.Annotation v21.12 and later allows you to rotate the PDF document page by 90, 180, 270 degrees clockwise.
+To do this, specify the page number as the [ProcessPages](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/annotator/processpages/) property and then set the [Rotation](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/annotator/rotation/) property to one of the following values:

-* None - does not rotate the document
+* None does not rotate the document
-* on90 - rotate the document 90 degrees clockwise
+* on90 rotates the document 90 degrees clockwise
-* on180 - rotate the document 180 degrees clockwise
+* on180 rotates the document 180 degrees clockwise
-* on270 - rotate the document 270 degrees clockwise
+* on270 rotates the document 270 degrees clockwise

 By default, the property is set to `None`.